 - 1.2 The first step is for a community group to identify a building or other land that they believe to be of importance to their community's well-being and nominate it for listing by the local authority.
-The local authority must determine a nomination for listing in 8 weeks. - 1.3 Only voluntary and community organisations with a local connection (as defined in the Regulations), and local Parish Councils, may make nominations for community assets to be listed. - 1.4 A local authority must maintain a list of land in its area which is land of community value.
-If a nominated asset meets the definition of an ACV as set out in the Act, the local authority must add it to the list. - 1.5 If the authority refuses the nomination they must provide written reasons why it has been refused. - 1.6 There are some exemptions from listing.
-Notably residential premises may not be listed (but not living quarters which are integral part of an asset such as a pub or shop which is otherwise eligible for listing). - 1.7 The provisions require a local authority to notify the owner(s), occupier(s), nominator(s) and local parish council of any decision to list an asset.
-The local authority is also required to maintain a list of unsuccessful community nominations, and provide reasons to the nominator for any decision not to list an asset. - 1.8 The owner of an asset may require an internal review of a listing decision by the local authority.
-The owner has 8 weeks from notification of the listing decision to request a review. - 1.9 The review must be completed within 8 weeks (unless otherwise agreed with the owner).
+The local authority must determine a nomination for listing in 8 weeks. - 1.3 Only voluntary and community organisations with a local connection (as defined in the Regulations), and local Parish Councils, may make nominations for community assets to be listed. - 1.4 The local authority must inform the landowner that a nomination has been received. - 1.5 A local authority must maintain a list of land in its area which is land of community value.
+If a nominated asset meets the definition of an ACV as set out in the Act, the local authority must add it to the list. - 1.6 If the authority refuses the nomination they must provide written reasons why it has been refused. - 1.7 There are some exemptions from listing.
+Notably residential premises may not be listed (but not living quarters which are integral part of an asset such as a pub or shop which is otherwise eligible for listing). - 1.8 The provisions require a local authority to notify the owner(s), occupier(s), nominator(s) and local parish council of any decision to list an asset.
+The local authority is also required to maintain a list of unsuccessful community nominations, and provide reasons to the nominator for any decision not to list an asset. - 1.9 The owner of an asset may require an internal review of a listing decision by the local authority.
+The owner has 8 weeks from notification of the listing decision to request a review. - 1.10 The review must be completed within 8 weeks (unless otherwise agreed with the owner).
 It must be carried out by an officer who did not take any part in making the listing decision.
-The review process may include an oral hearing, and must do so if the owner requests that it does. - 1.10 If the review upholds the listing the owner may appeal to the First Tier Tribunal. - 1.11 There are no similar rights of review or appeal for community groups.
-A community group's only mechanism for challenging a decision by a local authority not to list an asset is a judicial review.
+The review process may include an oral hearing, and must do so if the owner requests that it does. - 1.11 If the review upholds the listing the owner may appeal to the First Tier Tribunal.

-1.12 Assets must be removed from the list after 5 years.
-Prior to removal officers must write to interested community organisations.
+- 1.12 There are no similar rights of review or appeal for community groups.
+A community group's only mechanism for challenging a decision by a local authority not to list an asset is a judicial review. - 1.13 Assets must be removed from the list after 5 years.
+Prior to removal officers must write to interested community organizations.
 Community groups may nominate the asset for re-inclusion on the list.

-1.13 Disposal of a listed asset
+1.14 Disposal of a listed asset